tq-systems/meta-tq/meta-tq/doc/README.TQMLS102xa.md

 | SAI1 / SAI2 | - | - | on  | off |
 | Reserved    | - | - | off | off |

+## Howto

+### HDMI

+When using HDMI output the default CMA size (16MiB) might be too small, `weston` will not be able to start.
+In this case add the parameter `cma=32M` to the kernel command line.

+Using an HDMI monitor might require color space conversion.
+Without a GPU this causes a high CPU usage.

 ## Support Wiki

 See [TQ Embedded Wiki for TQMLS102xA](https://support.tq-group.com/en/layerscape/tqmls102xa)